-Two years ago I wrote my first birthday letter to myself, and have decided to update it each year.
+Three years ago I wrote my first birthday letter to myself and have decided to update it each year.
 Here’s my original post with my age updated in the first paragraph and the addition of this year’s note to myself…

 Dear 3-year old self… That stuffed monkey that you just shoved back into the birthday gift wrap and said that you didn’t like, will soon become your favorite toy and will even go off to college with you!